The Best Educational Kids Shows to Stream During School Closures | TV Guide

 Schools across the world are closing down right now in response to the coronavirus pandemic, which means for the next few weeks at least, families will have to help fill in the gaps for children to make sure those little ones don't get too unaccustomed to learning during this unexpected social distancing break (and, let's be honest, we don't want to go gray prematurely in the process, either).

-There are a lot of companies and organizations are stepping up to help offer parents guidance for how to keep their kids entertained and educated right now — from Scholastic's digital learning center to the Cincinnati Zoo's daily hippo cam to Mo Willems' lunch doodle videos for the Kennedy Center, we really are all in this together (also, as always, bless you teachers).
+There are a lot of companies and organizations which are stepping up to help offer parents guidance for how to keep their kids entertained and educated right now — from Scholastic's digital learning center to the Cincinnati Zoo's daily hippo cam, we really are all in this together (also, as always, bless you teachers).
 In the spirit of solidarity, the parents of TV Guide are here to pitch into that effort as well.
 Read on to find out what educational kids shows we are leaning on during these trying times.

 (Disclosure: Links to retailers may earn money to support our work.)